xuberance137/photomancer/_posts/2016-12-20-Substitutes-and-Complements.md

 4. [User network effects] lead to less substition and more complimentary behavior.

 3. In a tiered model, where you selectively price your product in tiers based on increasing complementary functionality.
-This would be a way to break out of the competition.
+This is a way to break out of the competition.

 5. Tiered pricing also allows for a mix of competitive and complementary functionality.